CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 The response is a JSON document ontaining metadata about the collection, including:

+* The geometry column name
+* The geometry type
+* The geometry spatial reference code (SRID)
+* The extent of the feature collection (if available)
 * The column name providing the feature identifiers (if any)
-* A list of the properties and their JSON type
+* A list of the properties and their JSON types

+A set of links provide the URLs for accessing:

+* `self` - the feature collection metadata
+* `alt` - the feature collection metadata as an HTML view
+* `items` - the feature collection items